alipoyrazaydin/youtube-adblocker/README.md

 # youtube-adblocker
-A Youtube Adblocker for TamperMonkey
+A Youtube Adblocker that works with TamperMonkey.